-Cecil Cove Loop Trail is a 6.7 mile lightly trafficked loop trail located near Jasper, AR that features a river and is rated as moderate.
+Cecil Cove Loop Trail is a 6.7 mile lightly trafficked loop trail located near Jasper, Arkansas that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash